gregorybel/combo-pairing/README.md

 What you need:
 - one phone with android 4.1 (phone1)
-- On this find install: [mac changer]
+- On this phone install: [mac changer]
-- Phone you want to sue with your pump, what ever the Android version (phone2)
+- Phone you want to use with your pump, what ever the Android version (phone2)
-- Attention: both phone need to be rooted
+- Attention: both phones need to be rooted
-- Both phone with ruffy installed: https://github.com/monkey-r/ruffy
+- Both phones with ruffy installed: https://github.com/monkey-r/ruffy
 - Developer mode and debug over USB activated
 - Option: Titanium backup

 Howto:
 - Note bluetooh mac adress from phone 2 (Settings/About phone/State/Blueooth adress)
-- Swith off Bluetooth on both phones
+- Switch off Bluetooth on both phones
-- On phone 1, use MAC CHANGER and modify bluetooth mac adresse to the one fron phone 2
+- On phone 1, use MAC CHANGER and modify bluetooth mac address to the one from phone 2
 - Reboot phone 1

 - Enable Bluetooth on phone 1
 - Check that phone 1 has Mac @ from phone 2
 - Pair phone 1 with combo pump as stated into ruffy
-- Note combo mac adress (displayed into ruffy log window right at the beginning)
+- Note combo mac address (displayed into ruffy log window right at the beginning)
 - Open terminal
 adb shell
 su